-Compatible with any laptop, iPad or other tablets, IFPs are simple to set up – in most cases instructors just connect the board and they're ready to go.
+Compatible with any laptop or tablet, IFPs are simple to set up – in most cases instructors just connect the board and they’re ready to go.
 And while many IFPs include special styluses, most do not require them, working as easily and intuitively with a fingertip as an iPad or Smartphone.

 Along with these benefits, IFPs can be expected to reliably function at least 2-3 times longer than a typical IWB or projector.
-The LED backlight in ViewSonic ViewBoards, for example, is rated to last for over 30,000 hours of average classroom use, for more than a decade of active use.
+The LED backlight in ViewSonic ViewBoards, for example, is rated to last for over 30,000 hours of average classroom use, which equates to more than a decade of active use.
 The lifespan of an IWB depends on the useful life of its two components, the projector, and the board.
-Instructors and education IT administrators typically report beginning to experience problems with IWBs around the 3-year mark and many plans for a 3-5 year useful life.
+Instructors and education IT administrators typically report beginning to experience problems with IWBs around the 3-year mark and many plans account for a 3-5 year useful life.
 Some occasionally report up to 7 or 8 years of useful life from their IWBs.
-There is, however, a great deal of agreement that after about 3 years the cost of new bulbs outweighs the cost of replacing a projector.
+There is, however, a general agreement that after about 3 years the cost of new bulbs outweighs the cost of replacing a projector.

 One important factor in the long life of LED displays is that they have no moving parts.
 By contrast, projectors rely on cooling by fans, which are particularly likely to fail after extended use, and whose lifespan is even shorter in dusty environments such as many classrooms.
 Here’s how one education IT company’s team of engineers classifies typical IWB useful life at varying ages (along with estimated cumulative replacement requirements at that time).